 3) The height of the breeding season of the European hare.

-Understanding forest product certifications can sometimes create a little “madness” of its own for organizations and companies seeking to be a part of credible solutions.
+Understanding forest product certifications can sometimes create a little “madness” of its own for organisations and companies seeking to be a part of credible solutions.
 With that in mind, this month I interviewed Jim Ace, Senior Campaigner for the Stop SFI Greenwash campaign at this month’s featured member, ForestEthics.

 SB: First Jim, this is a great chance for me to get to know you better.
 What’s your background in conservation?
-What inspires you each day to work for an advocacy organization helping to transform the forest and paper industry and advancing corporate social responsibility?
+What inspires you each day to work for an advocacy organisation helping to transform the forest and paper industry and advancing corporate social responsibility?

 JA: I loved the outdoors as a kid and spent lots of days fishing and tromping around the woods.
 My first exposure to environmental activism was on September 16, 1990 when I traveled down to Washington, DC for a “Save America’s Forests” rally on the steps of the US Capitol.
 I saw pictures of enormous clearcuts, all on our National Forests.
 I learned that the US had less than 5% of our original old-growth forests left.
 The experience lit a fire in me.
 I knew from that moment that I wanted to be a part of saving the planet.